JahnaviGangarapu/ActivePay_/README.md

 git add . ( to add changes in your local branch) git commit -m "give approriate msg" ( cmd to stage changes) git push origin main ( cmd to push changes to global branch)
-Description: To do list helps you to track status of daily activites.